lovac42/Cronholio/README.md

-# Cronholio: Cron Task Scheduler [beta2]
+# Cronholio: Cron Task Scheduler

-Labeled as beta due to timezone/locale/DST uncertainties.
-But otherwise, <i>fairly harmless.</i>

 ## About: